Bunnicula (TV series): Broadcast

 Bunnicula premiered on Cartoon Network on February 6, 2016, and then premiered on Boomerang on the same day.
 The series was picked up for a second and third season, but moved to Boomerang entirely on April 11, 2017.

 Although Warner Bros. stated that the third season of Bunnicula would premiere on the Boomerang streaming service in 2019, every episode from that season first premiered on the Boomerang network, airing from December 1, and ending on December 30.
 After the series ended, reruns continued to air on Boomerang until 2021.

 In Canada, the series started airing on Teletoon on April 2, 2016.
 The series premiered on Boomerang on May 2 in the United Kingdom and Ireland.
 The series premiered on Boomerang on July 18 in Australia and New Zealand.

 In India, the series premiered on Pogo.

-The series was formerly streamed on Boomerang's SVOD subscription service from 2017 to 2023.
+The series was streamed on Boomerang's SVOD subscription service from 2017 to 2023.
 As of 2021, the first season is viewable by purchase on YouTube within the United States, on both an individual-episode and full season basis.

+As of 2025, the series is currently available on HBO Max in some regions.